cejutue/allimage/README.md

 webp
 tiff)

+use:
-you can add  all file in  your project.
+1:  you can add  all file in  your project, this need some define and include setting.
+2:  build with allimage.vcxproj, less vs2015;
+3:  linux use camke build , less cmake 3.12, gcc4.8.5;

 ## build